 - Report any damage such as loose or torn folios, so that they can be referred for preservation treatment.

-If an original (uncopied) record is fragile or in an unstable condition you may be asked to view the item under the supervision of State Records' staff.
+If an original (uncopied) record is fragile or in an unstable condition you may be asked to view the item under the supervision of NSW State Archives staff.
 You may also be requested to wash and dry your hands thoroughly prior to handling the record.
 When an item is severely degraded and at risk of further damage, staff may have to withhold access completely.
 In these cases, which occur only occasionally, we will explain the reasons why access cannot be granted.

 We have two digital cameras and a self-service copier for you to use.